Bug bounty hunters reveal eight vulnerabilities in Google services

 Avraham and Goldshlager called themselves bug hunters, hackers that actively look for bugs in software from vendors that pay a bounty for reports of vulnerabilities.
 Companies including Google, Facebook and Mozilla typically pay between $500 and $3,000 for bugs discovered in their software, the researchers said.
 According to them, the best way to find bugs in big services like that is keeping track of what the companies do, for instance by tracking acquisitions.
 Newly added services are not always as well protected, Avraham said.

-The researchers also presented bugs they found in Google’s Feedburner, Knol, FriendConnect and Picnik services, and in the Google Affiliate Network.
+presented bugs they found in Google’s Feedburner, Knol, FriendConnect and Picnik services, and in the Google Affiliate Network.

 The bug they found in photo editing service Picnik involved an old version of the open source email application phpList, which is riddled with security holes, they said.
 Besides that, Google used the default user name and password for that application, they added.